pipe-cd/pipecd/README.md

 ### Contributing

 We'd love you to join us!
-Please see the [Contributor Guide](https://pipecd.dev/docs/contribution-guidelines/).
+Please see the [Contributing docs](CONTRIBUTING.md).

 #